 What are Special Recycling Programs?Special Recycling Programs provide easy and convenient recycling options for many common items that cannot be disposed with regular household recyclables.
 Many of these programs are funded by manufacturers, allowing for residents to dispose at no cost.

 What is a Household Hazardous Waste?Household Hazardous Wastes (HHW) are any products which contain chemicals that render them dangerous or harmful to public health or the environment.
 Hazardous products often contain labels with warnings including "flammable, reactive, corrosive, or toxic".
 These toxic substances are banned from landfill disposal in VT.

-Electronic devices contain a variety of toxic materials and precious metals including mercury, chromium, and lead.
-For these reasons, electronic waste must be managed responsibly to ensure recycling and disposal of all components.
+What can I do with my Electronic Waste?Electronic devices contain a variety of toxic materials and precious metals including mercury, chromium, and lead.
+Electronic waste must be managed responsibly to ensure recycling and disposal of all components.